Insurance Claim Problems: Hiring a Public Adjuster Vs. An Attorney

 The only time you need to consider hiring an attorney when you are having problems with an insurance claim for your home or business property is if in the rare case your public adjuster cannot get your insurance company to do what they should do by paying you a fair settlement.
 Noble Public Adjusting Group, as well as being a licensed public adjuster, offers appraisal services if your case gets that far.
 However, even this is not considered a court case.
 If we go to battle with your insurance company as your appraiser and we STILL aren’t satisfied with the results, that is the point at where we will advise you to hire an attorney and take the insurance company to court.

 Now that you know hiring a public adjuster to handle a problem with an insurance claim is the best solution, rather than hiring an attorney, check out our full process below.
 If you have already filed your claim and you want us to take over, the process is basically the same, since we will be starting from scratch, just reopening your claim.

 How the Noble Public Adjusting Group Process Works

 First, you engage our services.
-All you need to do is call us, or email us.
-Go to our contact page for that information or go ahead and request a free property inspection, so we can schedule an appointment to assess your damages and go over your policy.
+All you need to do is visit our contact page or fill out the form below to speak to one of our licensed public adjusters to assess your damages and review your insurance policy.